dellisd/spatial-k/docs/index.md

-#TODO: Library Name Here
+#Spatial K

-This library is an implementation of GeoJSON and port of Turfjs written in pure Kotlin.
-It supports Kotlin Multiplatform and Java projects and also features a Kotlin DSL for building GeoJSON objects.
+Spatial K is a set of libraries for working with geospatial data in Kotlin inlcuding an implementation of GeoJson and a port of Turfjs written in pure Kotlin.
+It supports Kotlin Multiplatform and Java projects while also featuring a Kotlin DSL for building GeoJson objects.

 ## Installation